adityaXkurama/Bug-Tracker/README.md

 - **Assignee Logic is Simple:**
 Tasks are assigned by manually entering a name.
 There's no user selection UI or validation based on existing users.

-- **Single Project Context:**
-The system is designed for a single project scope.
-There is currently no support for managing multiple projects or organizations.

 ## ðŸŒŸ Areas to Highlight